 A survey by consulting firm, PwC, finds that 56% of the respondents still use spreadsheets and manual processes to follow KPIs and as a result there is a global trend to move towards more automation, even for non-financial KPIs.
 An automation solution has the capability to identify KPIs and continuously monitor them for change, so you don’t have to manually track KPIs for reporting.

 There is no shortage of financial and non-financial indicators to choose from.
 However, don’t use them all.
 Choose 8-10 ‘measures that matter’ and build reporting of these top KPIs into your weekly reporting routine.
 You can change your chosen KPIs as you focus on different areas of your business.
-We’ve listed 10 KPIs relevant to every modern CFO, regardless of your company’s size or industry.
+We’ve listed 10 KPIs every CFO needs to track, regardless of your company’s size or industry.

 1. Days to Close